AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/navigation-routing.md

     ...
     ```

     This method renders a list item, with CSS classes based on properties `level` and `active`.
 The method then calls `renderLink` to create the anchor tag.
-Since the `Navigation` content is hierarchal, a recursive strategy is used to call the `renderGroupNav` for the children of the current item.
+Since the `Navigation` content is hierarchical, a recursive strategy is used to call the `renderGroupNav` for the children of the current item.

 11. Implement the `renderLink` method: